De Benedetti Resigns As Olivetti Chairman

 Board member Antonio Tesone was named the new chairman, the company said.
 Tesone for many years has been one of Olivetti’s top lawyers.

 De Benedetti, who has led the company since 1978, also gave up his seat on the board of directors, but was named an honorary chairman.
 A financier and one of Italy’s most powerful industrialists, De Benedetti indirectly controls nearly 15 percent of Olivetti’s stock.

-The company confirmed De Benedetti's resignation in announcing a 440 billion lire loss in the first six months of 1996.
-A year earlier, the company lost 1.087 trillion lire, but nearly all of the loss was the result of one-time restructuring costs.
+The company confirmed De Benedetti’s resignation in announcing a nearly $300 million loss in the first six months of 1996.

 Before news of De Benedetti’s resignation got out, Olivetti shares finished Tuesday’s trading down more than 5 percent on a newspaper report that a number of top managers have left the company.
 At one point, shares were down by 7 percent.

 The Italian financial daily Il Sole 24 Ore said chief financial officer Luciano La Noce, administrative director Corrado Ariaudo and investor relations head Pierpaolo Cristofori have departed.

 The report follows a wholesale change in the company’s top management earlier this year, most notably the exit of Corrado Passera as managing director and the arrival of Francesco Caio as his replacement.

 Il Sole reported tension between Caio and De Benedetti over Olivetti’s ongoing restructuring plan.
 Furthermore, the daily said the company’s losses could be exacerbated by new reorganization moves.